EdwinWenink/ai-ethics-tool-landscape/README.md

 A wiki-like syntax is supported to cross-link to other tools, categories, values etc.
 In the markdown file for a tool, you can for example link to another tool with `{{< tool "Interpret-Text" >}}` or to another value with `{{< value "explainability" >}}`.

+## Collaboration

+This project is an open-ended work in progress.

+Collaboration is invited through the addition of tools, refining of existing entries, but also for example conceptual contributions.
+The concepts by which to categorize tools are up for discussion and some decisions were made to keep things simple enough.
+However, if you have productive suggestions, for example to adapt existing entry fields or maybe introduce a new one, feel free to open an issue.